-The Parish of Edgmond is in the Borough of Telford and Wrekin and ceremonial county of Shropshire.
+The Parish of Edgmond is in the Borough of Telford & Wrekin and ceremonial county of Shropshire.
 It is located 1 mile (1.6 km) north-west of the town of Newport and approximately 4 miles (6.5 km) to the north of Telford.
 The Parish of Edgmond includes Edgmond village and the hamlets of Adney, Calvington, Caynton, Edgmond Marsh, Edgmond Common, Blackbrook, The Buttery and Sidlington.
+Edgmond, Edgmond Marsh and Harper Adams University are 3 independent settled areas, separated by Grade 2/3 agricultural land which is currently farmed.
 The Parish population at the 2011 Census was 2,062.

-The village has two pubs (The Lion and The Lamb), although one is currently closed and is advertised as for sale, an Anglican church, a Village Hall, and a shop with a co-located post office.
+The village has two pubs (The Lion and The Lamb), although one is currently closed and is advertised as for sale, an Anglican church, a Village Hall, a primary school and a shop with a co-located post office.